RoyLai-InfoCorp/fin539/lab-0/setup.md

     }
     ```

+---

-5. Quotation Marks
+### 5. Quotation Marks

 -   Use only straight quotation marks - either ' or " or `.
 -   Do not use any curly quotation in your lab, eg. ‘ or ’ or “ and ”

 ---

-## Visual Studio Code Extensions for Solidity
+## B. Visual Studio Code Extensions for Solidity

+---

 ### 1. Solidity by Juan Blanco (WSL)